Multilingual Normalization of Temporal Expressions with Masked Language Models: Experiments

 For \emph{anchoring CIRs}, we use rules similar to \heideltime's rules.\footnote{More precisely, we use a slightly modified version of \heideltime's \textsc{specifyAmbiguousValuesString} function which incorporates tense information of the context using morphological features from \spacy (\url{https://spacy.io/usage/linguistic-features\#morphology}).} In particular, anchor dates can be given by the document creation time or by previous temporal expressions~\cite{Strotgen:Gertz:Book:2016:Temporal:Tagging}.

-\textbf{Results.} Table~\ref{tab:avg_results_extraction} gives an overview of extraction results.
-Results on individual datasets are given in the appendix.
+\paragraph{Results. } Table~\ref{tab:results_detail} gives an overview of our experimental results.
 Multilingual extraction outperforms monolingual extraction, probably because the model is able to use knowledge from different languages.
 Our multilingual model achieves +2 \fscore for high-resource and +51 \fscore for low-resource languages compared to \heideltime.

-The normalization results are given in Table~\ref{tab:avg_results_normalization}.
-Our masked language model is matching \heideltime's performance rather close for high-resource languages and outperforms it for low-resource languages with an increase of 35 \fscore points on average.
-Note that our normalization model is multilingual, thus, we can use the same model for all languages.\footnote{Since we actually train the model on 87 languages, we could even apply it to more languages if there were gold-standard evaluation datasets publicly available.} The upper bound of using gold extractions (\systemGold) shows that the extraction part still offers room for future improvements.
+The normalization results are given in the \textit{Val.} columns of Table~\ref{tab:results_detail}.
+Our masked language model is matching \heideltime's performance rather close for high-resource languages and outperforms it for low-resource languages with an increase of 33 \fscore points on average with our multilingual extraction model.
+Note that our models are multilingual, thus, we can use the same model for all languages.\footnote{Since we actually train the MLM model on 87 languages, we could even apply it to more languages if there were gold-standard evaluation datasets publicly available.} The upper bound of using gold extractions (\systemGold) shows that the extraction part still offers room for future improvements.

+Note that \heideltime with automatically created rules has a poor performance for some low-resource languages (el, ro, ua).
+This is similar to the observations by \citet{Grabar:Hamon:Article:2019:Temporal:WikiwarsUA} who found that ``[e]xploitation of this automatically built system produced no results when applied to the Ukrainian data.''
+For those languages, the automatic rule generation is not good enough in practice which emphasizes the need for multilingual systems like our model.

-\textbf{Ablation studies. } As our proposed model consists of multiple components, we now investigate their individual effects in more detail.
+\paragraph{Ablation Studies.} As our proposed model consists of multiple components, we now investigate their individual effects in more detail.
 The results for our ablation studies are given in Table~\ref{tab:ablation}.

-First, we test different \emph{decoding strategies}.
+First, we test different \emph{decoding strategies} as described in Section \ref{sec:approach}.
 We find that sequential decoding works best.
 However, it also requires more computation time.
 A cheaper alternative with only minor performance decreases is the simultaneous decoding of all masks.